 Knee pain is common in runners.
 However, if your pain is inside your knee, you might have pes anserine bursitis or lower hamstring tendonitis.
 What does pes anserine tendinitis mean, and how do you manage it?

-What is pes anserine bursitis?
+What is the pes anserine bursitis?

 When assessing your knee, it is essential to rule out other causes of pain inside your knee.
 Additional causes of knee pain on the inside include stress fracture, torn meniscus, patellofemoral arthritis, fat pad impingement, and pain referred from the hip or spine.
 Remember, not all pain inside your knee is pes bursitis.

 Both conditions cause pain on the inside of the knee.
 However, in general, there are significant differences between these two conditions.
 Firstly, pes bursitis usually occurs gradually due to overload, whereas a medial meniscal tear can happen after a twisting injury.
 Secondly, the pain of pes bursitis is generally lower inside the knee compared to a medial meniscal tear, where the pain is higher at the medial joint line.
 Sometimes, a meniscal tear causes swelling, locking, or giving way.
-Generally, most experienced doctors can tell the difference between these two conditions.
+Generally, most experienced doctors can distinguish between these two conditions.

-Is a Pes Anserine bursitis injection helpful?
+Is a Pes Anserine Bursitis Injection Helpful?

 An ultrasound-guided pes bursal injection should be considered for the following patients: